Banner

 • Obtain a state ID number for unemployment insurance and state tax withholdings.

-• Withhold Social Security and Medicare taxes from the employee’s pay if it exceeds the annual threshold ($2,600 for 2023).
+• Withhold Social Security and Medicare taxes (also known as FICA taxes) from the employee’s pay if it exceeds the annual threshold, $2,800 in 2025 (Up from $2,700 in 2024).

 • Withhold income tax from the employee if requested by the worker and if you agree to do so.